Add to watchlist

 Lecturers Günther Fink (guenther.fink@unibas.ch, Assessor)

-Comments Prof. Günther Fink is Associate Professor of Epidemiology and Household Economics at the University of Basel, Head of the Household Economics and Health Systems Research Unit at the Swiss Tropical and Public Health Institute in Basel, and Adjunct Professor of International Health Economics at the Harvard T.H.
-Chan School of Public Health.
+Comments Prof. Günther Fink is Associate Professor of Epidemiology and Household Economics at the University of Basel and Head of the Household Economics and Health Systems Research Unit at the Swiss Tropical and Public Health Institute.
 He holds a Ph.D. in economics from Bocconi University in Milan, Italy, as well as a Master’s in applied economics from the University of Michigan.

 Weblink Weblink to ADAM

-Admission requirements Familiarity with intermediate economic theory and econometrics—including consumer theory, income and substitution effects, producer theory, experimental design, instrumental variables, and difference-in-differences estimation is required.
+Admission requirements Familiarity with intermediate economic theory and econometrics—including consumer theory, income and substitution effects, producer theory, experimental design, instrumental variables, and difference-in-differences estimation is assumed.

 Course application Registration: Please enrol in MOnA.
 Enrolment = Registration for the exam!
 A deregistration is possible until April 24, 2023 at the latest by email, including the completed exam cancellation form, which can be found on the homepage, to belegungstorno-wwz-at-unibas.ch.